 This year we continued to focus on:

 • Leader as Coach: continuing to develop leaders with the appropriate skills and competencies to deliver continuous improvement.

 • Fostering an environment where, through continuous learning, employees have the flexibility, tools and freedom to realise our business objectives.

-• Delivery of our current suite of learning solutions, aimed at building BEx capability across our entire Value Chain, including technical LEAN capabilities, communications, problem solving, leadership and coaching.
+• Delivery of our current suite of learning solutions, aimed at building capability across our entire Value Chain, including technical LEAN capabilities, communications skills, problem solving, leadership and coaching.

 Fostering learning culture is critical to our ongoing success.
 The IPL Learning Business System (LBS) embodies how we operationalise Business Excellence in a learning and capability building context.

 Our Learning Business System is a Group wide framework of standards, processes and tools for learning.
-Completed during 2017, the system is a direct enabler of our Human Capital strategies and a review will be conducted in 2018 to ensure its effectiveness.
+Completed during 2017, the system is a direct enabler of our Human Capital strategies and a review was conducted during 2018 to ensure its effectiveness.
 The key benefits and aims of the LBS are shown in the graphic to the right.

-The IPL Business System guiding principles outline a clear role for leaders as coach.
-Through coaching, employees are engaged in individual and team based BEx problem solving methodologies to bring continuous improvement across many areas of our global business.
-This remained a strong focus in 2017 and has lead to a substantial lift in employee engagement across our sites.
+The IPL Learning Business System guiding principles outline a clear role for leaders as coach.
+Coaching is integral to team based problem solving practices to bring continuous improvement across many areas of our global business.
+This remained a strong focus in 2018: see our Case Study, BEx processes in Global Manufacturing.

 The results have included the elimination of waste streams, improved safety, more efficient use of raw materials and monetary savings as our employees ‘Challenge and Improve the Status Quo’, ‘Care for the Community and our Environment’ and ‘Treat the Business as our own’.
 Engaging our employees to live out our company values through BEx leadership, coaching and focused improvement projects often results in meeting the ‘triple bottom line’ of sustainability by providing economic, social and environmental benefits and outcomes from a single project.